What is Medicare?

-Part B- Health insurance for doctors visits, durable medical equipment, etc.
+- Part B- Health insurance for doctor visits, durable medical equipment, etc.

-Part A Medicare is free of change (for most) and automatic when someone becomes Medicare eligible.
-Individuals who have not paid enough into Medicare over their working career will have a premium, but this is a very small group.
+Part A Medicare is free of charge (for most) and automatic when someone becomes Medicare eligible.
+Individuals who have not paid enough into Medicare over their working career will have a premium, but this is a tiny group.

-Part B carries a monthly premium of $104.90 per month as of January 2015.
-This premium is typically deducted from an individual's SSD cash benefit if they receive one.
+Part B carries a monthly premium of $148.50 per month as of January 2021.
+This premium is typically deducted from an individual's title 2 cash benefit if they receive one.